onofreiandrea/course_sustainableSE/2025/p1_measuring_software/g10_minecraft_shaders.md

 | Shader Runs | No Shader Runs |
 |------------|--------------|
 | ![Shader Runs](../img/p1_measuring_software/gX_template/gpu_1.png) |![No Shader Runs](../img/p1_measuring_software/gX_template/gpu_2.png)

+**First Graph: Shader Runs**
+- The GPU exhibits noticeable fluctuations, suggesting that shader processing introduces varying workloads.
+- The periodic variations might indicate a pattern in shader execution, possibly linked to frame rendering or computational cycles.
+- The consistent oscillations suggest that the cooling system is effectively regulating temperature without excessive spikes.

+**Second Graph: No Shader Runs**
+- The GPU operates in a more stable manner with fewer fluctuations.
+- Occasional small variations might be attributed to background tasks or minor system adjustments.
+- The overall steadiness suggests a more predictable workload when shaders are not running.

 ## Discussion
 The results from the experiment suggest a noticeable trade-off between graphics quality and energy consumption for Minecraft.
 Although we observed that adding shader packs only increased the execution time by less than 1%, the additional power required to run the game is much more substantial.
 In particular, running Minecraft with shaders draws nearly 50% more power and the statistical significance derived from the t-test aligns with this observation.
 This was to be expected since introducing shaders adds additional overhead/load as the CPU manages the compilation and transfer of shader-related data between the GPU and the rest of the computer at runtime [^shaderanalysis].